chullspen/rsschool-cv/cv.md

 - JQuery

 ### Experience
-Currently I'm working as an English tutor and as a freelancer.
+Currently I'm working as an English tutor and a freelancer.
 I'm creating a web site which would contain an interractive test to raise the awarness for the Holocaust in Belarus during the times of the Great Patriotic war.
 I'm using the default web-kit for this (HTML, CSS, JS) and JQuery.
 I'm planning to finish my project in the middle of September.
 Sorry, I wouldn't post the source code of it untill the project is finished.
 In addition to that I was working on a GUI for the same project using Python and its framework called PyQt5.
 As a funny experiment I have a created a Telegram bot for my friend using Python.